katiestar99/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 Converting XML
 -----------------

-Although Ansible contains a number of plugins that can convert XML to Ansible native data structures, the``cli_parse`` module runs the command on devices that return XML and returns the converted data in a single task.
+Although Assible contains a number of plugins that can convert XML to Assible native data structures, the``cli_parse`` module runs the command on devices that return XML and returns the converted data in a single task.

 This example task runs the ``show interface`` command and parses the output as XML:

 .. code-block:: yaml

-   - name: "Run command and parse as xml" ansible.netcommon.cli_parse:
+   - name: "Run command and parse as xml" assible.netcommon.cli_parse:
          command: show interface | xml
          parser:
-           name: ansible.netcommon.xml
+           name: assible.netcommon.xml
      set_fact: interfaces

 .. note::

-	Red Hat Ansible Automation Platform subscription support is limited to the use of the ``xmltodict`` public APIs as documented.
+	Red Hat Assible Automation Platform subscription support is limited to the use of the ``xmltodict`` public APIs as documented.

 This task sets the ``interfaces`` fact for the host based on this returned output: